 Why people choose Slack

-Arriving as a ready-made substitute to email, Slack has taken the familiar format of instant messaging and infused it with a broad set of collaboration features.
+Arriving as a ready-made alternative to email, Slack has taken the familiar format of instant messaging and infused it with a broad set of collaboration features.

-It enables both 1-on-1 and team-level communication, structuring conversations around specific themes through dedicated channels and threads.
+It enables both one-on-one and team-level communication, structuring conversations around specific themes through dedicated channels and threads.

 It also allows file-sharing, screen-sharing, and integrates with a large number of other popular products, such as Google Docs, Trello, Jira, etc.